 The birth of the first craftsmen workshops

 Metalworking craft ornament objects, a long tradition of this region.
-We are along the foothills of the Italian Prealps, in the province of Vicenza.
-In the detail, in the Astico and Leogra valleys.
-Here one could find various active copper, tin, lead, gold and silver and especially iron mines.
+We are along the foothills of the Italian Prealps in the Astico and Leogra valleys, in the province of Vicenza.
+Here one could find various active copper, tin, lead, gold, silver, and especially iron mines.
 In fact, in the town of Forni, in Valdastico, there was the extraction of soft and malleable iron from the pyrite.
-However, the search for the extraction, the melting and the forging of iron were too difficult.
-Most of all to combine it with other commonly-practiced crafts.
+However, the search for the extraction, the melting and the forging of iron were too difficult to combine it with other commonly-practiced crafts.

-As a result, the community left the hunting and the cultivation of land.
-And they specialize themselves to produce a surplus of goods.
-In order to maintain the new social class involved in the production of tools and “non-essential” objects.
-And this is how the world of crafts was born.
+Gradually the community left the hunting and the cultivation of land to specialize themselves on the production a surplus of goods.
+The result was the maintenance of a new social class involved on the production of tools and “non-essential” objects.
+And this is how this world of crafts was born.

 The metalworking craft

-Most of all, the immigrants brought the extraction and the working techniques.
-And the first immigrants were the Illyrians.
+Most of all, the immigrants, such as the Illyrians, brought the extraction and the working techniques.
 As follow, in the Fourteenth Century, we find the German miners or the so called “canopi”.
-Hence they settled in some areas around Vicenza, and they create isolated communities.
-In fact, they were able to preserve their language, as well as their culture.
+They settled in some areas around Vicenza, and they create isolated communities were they preserved their language, as well as their culture.

-The most ancient handmade objects and metalworking craft date back to the First Millenium.
-Therefore, we talk about thin plates made of alloys of copper, zinc, and silver.
-It seems like they depicted the diseased parts of the human body.
-In fact, they offered these objects to the gods in order to invoke their help and their healing power.
+The most ancient handmade objects and metalworking craft date back to the First Millenium: thin plates made of alloys of copper, zinc, and silver.
+And it seems that they reproduced the diseased parts of the human body to offer them to the gods in order to invoke their help and their healing power.

 Other images are the solar disk, the warriors, and the athletes.
-As well as women dressed in long and flowing robes.
-There are also other objects that bear witness to the artistic metalworking craft.
-Like bracelets, earrings, and fibulas.
-As a result, they found these objects in a Paleovenetian tomb in Montebelluna.
+As well as women dressed in long and flowing robe and other objects that bear witness to the artistic metalworking craft like bracelets, earrings, and fibulas.
+All these objects were found in a Paleovenetian tomb in Montebelluna.

 Ironwork from the fifteenth century onwards